-We inherited the ivies that cover most of our south-facing garden wall and, at first we had mixed feelings about them.
-The main trouble was that, technically, ivies wouldn’t usually be found in a gravel garden.
-But it wasn't just that.
-They are mature, beast-like plants (almost trees!) and require heavy pruning every other year.
-That put us off.
-As you already know it, we wanted to keep it simple, low-maintenance.
+We inherited the ivies that cover most of our south-facing garden wall and, at first, we had mixed feelings about them.
+The main issue was that ivy wouldn't normally be associated with a gravel garden.
+But that wasn't the only concern.
+These are mature, beast-like plants (almost trees!) and require heavy pruning every other year, and we weren't thrilled by the prospect - as you already know, we wanted to keep things simple and low-maintenance.

 The ivies were so overgrown that they stuck out almost 2 metres from the wall.